jjg/jsfs/docs/roadmap.md

 Bring the current implementation up-to-date in terms of code, structure, modularity, packaging and testing.

+> Seriously consider refactoring away from callback-oriented to async await or promises.

 Surface existing but undocumented (or unexplained) features such as the namespace, maintenance, advanced configuration.

 Make default configuration secure and private without increasing complexity.